How to Plan a Month of Content in 30 Minutes

 Try to plan everything perfectly and never finish

-Unfortunately, I’m guilty of both, and they lead to the same result: inconsistent, ineffective content that wastes time and fails to drive results.
+I’ve been guilty of both, and they lead to the same result: inconsistent, ineffective content that wastes time and doesn’t drive results.

-So here’s the fix: a 30-minute process that gets your month mapped, aligned, and off your plate.
+Here’s the fix: A 30-minute process that maps your month, aligns your content, and gets it off your plate.

 🕒 The 30-Minute Content Planning Breakdown